ryan4yin/nix-config/README.md

 make aqua
 ```

-The commands above will build & deploy the configuration to `aquamarine`, the build process will be executed on `aquamarine` too, and the `--use-remote-sudo` option indicates that we will use `sudo` on the remote host, because `nixos-rebuild switch` needs root permission to deploy the configuration.
+The commands above will build & deploy the configuration to `aquamarine`, the build process will be executed on `aquamarine` too, and the `--use-remote-sudo` option indicates that we will use `sudo` on the remote host.

 ## Other Interesting Dotfiles